BC Rytas: 2018–19: King Mindaugas Cup winners and return to the EuroCup playoffs

 Rytas won the first game of the season, beating Juventus Utena, 87–57, in the start of the LKL.

 In the 2018–19 EuroCup Basketball season, Rytas played in group D, and struggled against top teams in the group, such as Unicaja Malaga, UNICS Kazan and Fraport Skyliners, but wins over KK Mornar and Fiat Torino helped Rytas qualify for the Top 16 stage with a 5–5 record.
 Seeley, Sutton (who was released in February) and Bendžius were the team leaders.
 Martynas Echodas was named the EuroCup Basketball Rising Star, while Sirvydis also earning increased minutes.
 In the Top 16 stage, now joined by Stipčević and Artsiom Parakhouski, Rytas struggled against Alba Berlin, which was led by former Rytas player Rokas Giedraitis, but wins over KK Partizan and AS Monaco helped them qualify for the EuroCup playoffs for the first time since 2015.
-Rytas faced Valencia Basket - Valencia beat Rytas 75-64 and 71–56 to win the series 2–0, eliminating Rytas from the EuroCup.
+Rytas faced Valencia Basket — Valencia beat Rytas 75-64 and 71–56 to win the series 2–0, eliminating Rytas from the EuroCup.

 During the 2018–19 season, Rytas won the King Mindaugas Cup.
 After eliminating Juventus Utena in the Quarterfinals, they eliminated Neptūnas Klaipėda in the semifinals 86–72 and then defeated Žalgiris Kaunas in the Final 70–67.
 After a season-ending injury to Kramer, Rytas signed Derek Needham to fill the point guard spot.

-During the season in the LKL, Rytas struggled against rivals Žalgiris, Lietkabelis and Neptūnas, which led to Rytas finishing third in the regular season with a 26–10 record, worst regular season finish in club history.
+During the season in the LKL, Rytas struggled against rivals Žalgiris, Lietkabelis and Neptūnas, which led to Rytas finishing third in the regular season with a 26–10 record, one of the worst finishes in club history.
 Rytas faced Juventus in the quarterfinals, winning the series in 2–1.
 In the semifinals, Rytas faced Neptūnas who, for the first time, had home court advantage, defeating them shockingly easily 2–0 and advancing to the LKL Finals.
 In the LKL Finals, Žalgiris easily swept Rytas 3–0.